justinchiu-test/modal-demo/README.md

 # modal-demo
+small demo for a swebench-like execution serve using modal. unlike swebench's execution harness, this autoscales.

+## Run it
 first, [setup modal](https://modal.com/docs/guide)

 then, you can run a small speed benchmark to compare parallel vs serial modal execution: